jonnonz1/nz-statute-book/acts/public/2001/habeas-corpus-act-2001.md

 ### 20 Rules
 (1) Rules not inconsistent with this Act may be made under section 51C of the Judicature Act 1908 regulating the practice and procedure of the High Court and the Court of Appeal and the Supreme Court in relation to applications under this Act.
-(2) Without limiting subsection (1), rules may be made under section 51C of the Judicature Act 1908 that amend the form in the Schedule or revoke the form and substitute a new one.
+(2) Without limiting subsection (1), rules may be made under section 51C of the Judicature Act 1908 that amend the form in the Schedule or replace the form.

 ### 21 Supplementary procedure
 If a matter arises in relation to an application for which this Act does not provide, the High Court must dispose of it as nearly as is practicable in a manner consistent with this Act, and to the extent that they are not inconsistent with this Act, in accordance with the High Court Rules.